 XRD analysis

-PO balls and PER were analysed through a Bruker D2 Phaser diffractometer (30 kV, 10 mA) and their crystallinity index were calculated as previously reported.8
+Extracted PO balls and PER were analysed through a Bruker D2 Phaser diffractometer (30 kV, 10 mA) and their crystallinity index were calculated as previously reported.8

 Raman spectroscopy

 The chars were analysed by Raman spectroscopy employing a Renishaw inVia confocal micro-Raman coupled with a Leica DLML microscope equipped with an objective 50 ×.
 The laser line at 532 nm was employed as source.
 The scattered light was analysed through a spectrometer consisting of a single grating monochromator coupled with a CCD detector and a RenCam 578 × 400 pixels (22 μm × 22 μm).
 The spectrometer has a spectral resolution of 2.0 cm−1.
 For each sample, five spectra were acquired at different points.